Landscape, Light, and Minimalism

 With Rembrandt, art became synonymous with an individual creative act, to the point that David Hockney whines when Damien Hirst relies on assistants.
 The label action painting codified the idea of art as a window onto the artist's thought processes.
 Drawing still holds that promise.
 While Jackson Pollock and others mostly copied Picasso and Surrealism, pretty much only Willem de Kooning from those years had tried to draw like an "old master."
 Yet Modernism and Postmodernism alike fought back against the equation of art with the artist's intentions.
 And that brings things back to Flavin.

 study by Helene Geary for Dan Flavin's Untitled (in Honor of Harold Joachim) (Graham S. Haber/Stephen Flavin/ARS, 1977)Almost none of the hundred or so drawings at the Morgan Library can compare to the grid of fluorescent tubes that fills a corner with light and color, with their influence visible in such younger artists as Anne Katrine Senstad today.
 Still, they show something special, a Minimalist who loved to draw.
 Flavin copies Rembrandt and Paul Cézanne—the first for his contrasts of dark and light, the latter for his broken outlines and spare indications of depth.
 He sketches faces while working as a museum guard, an irresistible image in itself.
-And, needless to say, he sketches for his work.
+And, needless to say, he sketches for his work, like Keith Sonnier in neon, too.
 He finds his way on paper from sails and Brooklyn tenements to Minimalism and from structures and materials to light.

 Then again, why is that so needless to say?
 Flavin hardly needs a sketch to imagine the single diagonal fluorescent tube of his 1963 one (to William of Ockham).
 He hardly needs the multiple rotations of parallel lines, the longest at the center, leading to his 1964 "monument" 1 for V. Tatlin.
 All he needs is Ockham's razor.
 Yet he is drawing with light, much like the site-specific art of Jan Tichy after him—and much as Richard Serra would draw with darkness and mass.
 He first attaches lights to tapered boxes, like sculptural bases or pyramids.
 Already, he is dissolving matter and line into light and space, while assembling light and space into architecture.